CPD points and activities - real estate

 No, it is not possible to ‘carry over’ extra CPD points to a subsequent CPD period.

-If I obtain a new triennial certificate or certificate of registration during the year, do I need to obtain 10 CPD points for that year?
+If I obtain a new certificate of registration during the year, do I need to obtain 10 CPD points for that year?

-No. If you are a new licensee or new sales representative who has had their triennial certificate or certificate of registration granted for the first time part way through the CPD cycle (the calendar year), you are not required to participate in the CPD program during the year in which you are first granted a new triennial certificate or certificate of registration.
+If you are a new sales representative who has had their certificate of registration granted for the first time between 1 October and 31 December of the calendar year, you are not required to participate in the CPD program during the year in which you are first granted a new sales registration.
 You are required to commence the CPD program from 1 January the following year.

 How are the CPD points for an approved CPD activity calculated?